Genealogist Trolls Tomi Lahren over Her Racist Comments

-She further added what she was trying to show was that nativists can’t keep on backing up their argument by saying that America does not work this way, when it obviously does.
-It has been working on generations of families for the past century, and that the real reason why nativist don’t want immigrants coming in is what they should be digging up.
+She further added that what she was trying to show was that nativists can’t keep on backing up their argument by saying that America does not work this way, when it obviously does.
+It has been working on generations of families for the past century, and that the real reason why nativists don’t want immigrants coming in is what they should be digging up.

 Mendelsohn’s message was also interpreted as how Lahren should not be ashamed of her ancestors and that she should always be aware of where she came from before making judgements on others.

 Mendelsohn continued to say that as long as people like her (Lahren) they continue to push for a specious agenda that says today’s immigrants are completely different from previous ones, Mendelsohn will keep on exposing just how alike they truly are.
 Lahren, as of the moment, has not responded to requests for a comment and has also refrained from responding to Mendelsohn through social media.